-This seminar focuses on how democracies emerge from dictatorships, how they consolidate or decline, and how these processes are shaped by key actors, including elected leaders, civil society, and security forces.
+This seminar focuses on how democracies emerge from dictatorships, how they consolidate or decline, and how these processes are shaped by key actors, including elected leaders, civil society, security forces and external players.
 It will examine under what conditions democracies give rise to populism, majoritarianism, and extremism, and the conditions that lead majorities in multi-ethnic societies to claim they are under siege by minorities and outsiders.
 It will also look at violent extremist movements and their relationship to the state: most treat democratic governments as the enemy, some see majoritarian leaders as partners.
-It will also look at how the processes of democratic growth and decline affect women and how social media has given women a greater role than they otherwise would have in anti-democratic movements.
-The instructors will draw on examples from Southeast Asia, particularly Indonesia, Philippines, and Myanmar, but will encourage students to compare developments with their own experience and think about policies at the local, national or international level that might curb democratic decline or strengthen protections for minorities.
-Readings will draw on Western and non-Western sources, and assignments will include short policy briefs as well as a research paper.
+It will also look at how the processes of democratic growth and decline affect women and the role of social media.
+The seminar also aims to provide a comprehensive understanding of the intricate interplay between domestic politics and superpower rivalry in Southeast Asia.
+Students will examine how trends such as democratization and autocratization, growing religious conservatism and various forms of internal conflict affect a country’s stance toward US-China competition.
+What factors lead the countries of Southeast Asia to align with one superpower or opt for a “hedging strategy?"
+The instructors will draw on examples from Southeast Asia, particularly Indonesia, Philippines, and Myanmar, but will encourage students to compare developments with their own experience.
+Readings will draw on Western and non-Western sources, and assignments will include short policy briefs, participating in debates, and a research paper.
 This course will be of interest to all IR students – and in particular those with a concentration in Asian Studies.

 Back to Top

 U.S.-Latin American Relations - WWII to the Present